itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 #### 1.6 Add Structure
 <div class="text-justify">

-The structure is composed of silicon dioxide substrate, tapered silicon waveguide and polymer covered waveguide.
+The structure is composed of silicon dioxide substrate, adiabatic tapered silicon waveguide and polymer covered waveguide.
 We use `Structure` to create structure , where `mesh_type` is the type of mesh, `mesh_factor` is the growth factor of the mesh, and `background_material` is the background material of the structure.
-Use the `add_geometry` function to add geometric structures and select "gds_file" in `type` to establish the model by importing the GDS file.
+Use the `add_geometry` function to add geometric structures and select "gds_file" in `type` to establish the model by importing the GDS file method.
 The properties of GDS modeling are shown in the table below.

 </div>